 Out comes the new part for a crude comparison.

-So this connector was a pain to unclip.
+So this connector is a pain to unclip.

-With just my fingers I couldn’t do it.
-I wiggled it in every direction and still it wouldn’t let go of whatever it was gripping hold of.
+With just my fingers I can’t do it.
+I wiggle it in every direction and still it does not want to let go of whatever it is gripping hold of.

-I took a screwdriver and levered it a bit – it sort of broke
+I take a screwdriver and lever it a bit – it kind of breaks

 Anyway, the offending blinker is off my Yeti.